EthanLipnik/Acrylic/README.md

 ## Support and FAQ

 Support for Acrylic is provided through GitHub issues.
 If you encounter a problem or have a question, feel free to open a new issue there.
-We also have an FAQ section that might answer some of your questions.

 ## Additional Resources